El Espiral Shopping Center

 It's easy to wind your way over and up El Espiral Shopping Center, since it's only a block away from the Mercado Artesenal Mariscal Sucre.

-El Espiral opens from 10 to 7 Monday through Saturday, where you can wind your way up all ten levels or cheat and ascend by elevator with no stairs or escalator to distract you.
+El Espiral opens from 10 to 7 Monday through Saturday, where you can wind your way up all ten levels with no stairs or escalator to distract you or cheat and ascend or descend by elevator.

-You'll notice cabinas (telephone booths) in the mall and a video game room at the top.
+You'll notice cabinas (telephone booths) among a large variety of stores in the mall and a video game room at the top as you spiral your way up.

 QUICENTRO encompasses a large area to be discovered and enjoyed.